anamariacioban/Lung-Cancer-Ultrasound-Diagnosis/README.md

 ### 4.2 Dataset Organization and Preparation for Training

+## Dataset Availability

+The ultrasound dataset used in this project is not publicly distributed due to medical data privacy considerations.

 The dataset used for classification was organized into two separate directories corresponding to the two classes:

 - `cancer`